YalekW5435/Match-3-Template/README.md

 This game is not functional yet.
 As mentioned, make this as good as it can possibly be.
 Let me know of any changes, and see what ideas you can come up with.

 If there are any issues, please do add an issue.  its important to keep that in mind to squash bugs and other things.

+--Current Issues as of present:--
+You may have noticed that the build of match 3 template fails, but only on github.
+That is fine, and normal for this type of repository.
+Since this is techincally a fork of PopLib (but with the match3template folder), you will need to use this as the base, then start adding or changing stuff to the match3template folder.
+We are also fixing a discord RPC issue that was actually found by myself, and will be changing that in the near future to the current APIs to be put in PopLib.